wblachowski/random-background-generator/README.md

 ## Mask
 Use `--mask` to save masks as well as the final images.
+You can specify the target directory for masks using `--mask-out-dir`.

 For instance, for these images:
 ![Final imgs](/assets/mask_org.png)